fctanglao/UltrasonicSensorTheremin/README.md

 # Theremin
-Two versions of a theremin using an ultrasonic sensor and a photoresistor
+I created two versions of a theremin using an ultrasonic sensor and a photoresistor However, during testing, I found that the ultrasonic sensor was a lot more responsive than the photoresistor